ambaradan/nvim-rockydocs/README.md

 The following PyVenv commands are available as utilities in the "nvim-rockydocs"
 plugin:

-- **PyVenvCreate**: This command creates a new Python virtual environment for the current project.
+- PyVenvCreate: This command creates a new Python virtual environment for the current project.
 The environment is created using the python -m venv command, and the virtual environment directory is stored in the venvs_dir path specified in the plugin's configuration.
-- **PyVenvActivate**: This command activates the virtual environment for the current project.
+- PyVenvActivate: This command activates the virtual environment for the current project.
 If the virtual environment does not exist, it will be created first.
 The VIRTUAL_ENV environment variable is set to the path of the active virtual environment, and the PATH environment variable is updated to prioritize the virtual environment's bin directory.
-- **PyVenvDeactivate**: This command deactivates the currently active virtual environment, restoring the original environment variables.
+- PyVenvDeactivate: This command deactivates the currently active virtual environment, restoring the original environment variables.
-- **PyVenvStatus**: This command displays the status of the virtual environment, including whether it is active, the Python version, and the path to the virtual environment.
+- PyVenvStatus: This command displays the status of the virtual environment, including whether it is active, the Python version, and the path to the virtual environment.
-- **PyVenvRemove**: This command removes the virtual environment for the current project.
+- PyVenvRemove: This command removes the virtual environment for the current project.

 ## Usage